 K&N air filters sit upstream of the engine, while the exhaust pipes are handmade.
 Vives has taken the original BMW exhaust and shortened it, terminating the system with upswept reverse cone mufflers.
 The suspension has been overhauled all round.

-Dunlop K70 Vintage tires and perforated sideplates add to the retro look.
+Dunlop K70 tires and perforated sideplates add to the retro look.
 The electrics have been condensed inside the battery box, using the space freed up from installing a small gel battery.

 The bike is now for sale: if you’re interested, contact Vives via the Fuel website.